phage-nz/infosec-bazaar/emulation/readme.md

 ```
 "T1048": {"name": "Exfiltration Over Alternative Protocol", "tests": [0], "parameters": {"ip_address": "127.0.0.1"}}
 ```
+The "parameters" value is optional.
+Where all tests for the technique do not require optional parameters, you can leave this out.
+Just refer to any of the samples to get an idea.

 To determine the list of tests to run (i.e. the TEST_INT values):
 - Run "python runner.py interactive".
 - Enter the technique ID (e.g. T1077).